grantcolley/react-notes/README.md

 }
 ```

-Example 2: Storing mutable value without triggerring a re-render when it changes
+Example 2: Storing a mutable value without triggerring a re-render when it changes
 ```JSX
 function Timer() {
   const count = useRef(0);